YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/PlaybackController.md

 * [`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize)

 ## PauseCommandIssued event {#PauseCommandIssued}
-Reports to CIC that the user pressed the Pause button on the client device or responds to the [`PlaybackController.ExpectPauseCommand`](#ExpectPauseCommand) directive from CIC.
+Reports to CIC if the user presses the Pause button on the client device or responds to the [`PlaybackController.ExpectPauseCommand`](#ExpectPauseCommand) directive from CIC.
 Upon receiving the event, CIC sends the appropriate directive to the client.

 ### Context fields